 "Headiness is the message of the spirit of cedarwood.
 It is the spirit of integrity, of stability, of solidarity in all things," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
 She also says the emotional benefits of cedarwood essential oil (Cedrus atlantica) are to encourage strength, focus, balance, fortitude, persistence, confidence, protectiveness, and concentration.

-A Guide To Cedarwood Essential Oil with photos of Atlas and Virginian cedarwood
+The words A Guide To Cedarwood Essential Oil Benefits and Uses with photos of Atlas and Virginian cedarwood

 Basic Cedarwood Facts